-Supported by a wider judging panel made up of Manchester City and SAP representatives, our jury has chosen our three Community Hero finalists and introduce you to their amazing stories.
+Supported by a wider judging panel made up of Manchester City and SAP representatives, our jury chose the three Community Hero finalists out of the many entries.

 Alicia is the Chief Marketing Officer of SAP and has recently been honored as 2018 Top 50 Most Influential CMO in the world by Forbes.
 With 20 years of hands-on Marketing Executive Leadership & General Management experience, she turns purpose into action.
 Which is exactly what our Community Heroes are doing on a daily basis.